 Carlo Bossoli (6 December 1815, in Lugano – 1 August 1884, Turin) was a Swiss-born Italian painter and lithographer, who spent his early career in Russia.
 He is best known for historical scenes from the Risorgimento.

-During those years, he produced an album of paintings, showing views of Crimea, which was published in London by Day & Son.
+He produced an album of paintings, showing views of Crimea, which was published in London by Day & Son.
 It proved to be very popular due to public interest in the Crimean War.
 Later, in 1859, they commissioned him to produce a series of lithographs depicting the Second Italian War of Independence which were published as "The War in Italy".

-In 1883, at the age of sixty-eight, he married Adelaide De Carolis, who was only twenty-one; The marriage was generally believed to be a financial arrangement.
+In 1883, at the age of sixty-eight, he married Adelaide De Carolis, who was only twenty-one; the marriage was generally believed to be a financial arrangement.
 The following year, he died of a heart attack.
 He was buried in Lugano and a street in Turin is named after him.

 This biography is from Wikipedia under an Attribution-ShareAlike Creative Commons License.

 You can read the wikipedia entry for Carlo Bossoli here